microsoft/NurseEmpowerment/README.md

 # Inlcuded Power Apps

-## Power APp One: Your patient information at hand
+## Power App One: Your patient information at hand
 <center><img src="images//PatientInformation.png" ></center>

 An overview of your patients:
--   See in which room they are and the urgency of care tasks.-
+-   See in which room they are and the urgency of care tasks
 -   The info you need per patient such as lab results, medication list, events  or care plan activities
--   Getting notifications such as: Patient A: Test results are in -- Patient B: IV must be replaced
+-   Getting notifications such as: Patient A: Test results are in, Patient B: IV must be replaced

 You can find the link to the package [here](packages/Nurse-PatientInformation.zip)